ssk13/SeniorProject/PseudoComposerWeb/README.md

 * Create a form that sends me the composition and a brief message about what is mistaken
 * Verify mode
 * Let users change clef/species later

-Features intentionally omitted
-* Page that just lists all da rulez	- nah just direct to schubert

-Aesthetic:
-* Find way to connect parallel/consecutive perfect intervals horizontally to better group them
+* Bank of cantus firmuses - to practice with
+* Practice exercises with randomly generated cantus firmuses

 Rules to fix:
 * Make repeated intervals check for enharmonic spellings of intervals